gamingwithevets/sneky/README.md

 # Basic info
 Snake, now made in Pygame!
 NOTE: This branch is for the **Christmas version**.
-For regular Sneky, please switch to the **main** branch.
+For regular Sneky, please switch to the `main` branch.

 # Requirements
 Just like regular Sneky, you just need a binary to run this version without having to install anything.

 If you wanna run the game from source code... well, you can download the ZIP file, or if you prefer the Linux way, use `git clone https://github.com/gamingwithevets/sneky.git`.
+But there's one extra step!
+Run `git checkout origin/christmas` in the repo folder.
+You must do this to switch to the `christmas` branch; or else, it will just be the `main` branch again.
 Then, install Python (I recommend the latest version).
 Then, you should update `pip` first.
 Run `pip install --upgrade pip` to do that.
 And, of course, run `pip install pygame`.
 After that, run `main.py` to start the game!